vedant44-cyber/CTF_Writeups/ShaastraCTF_2025/Web/Bocchi's_Site/README.md

 ## Step 1:-
 usign the provided link https://bocchi.ctf-shaastra2025.info<br>
- we are encountered with this webpage:
+ we are encountered with this webpage